nathaneltitane/frobulator/README.md

 ### Welcome to Frobulator!

-A shell scripting function library: Frobulate all the things.
+Frobulator is a custom shell parser and scripting function library: Frobulate all the things!

-Frobulator helps to streamline your scripting projects.
+Frobulator helps streamline your shell scripting projects while providing you with:

-Frobulator provides POSIX-compliant and BASH-based scripting commands and functions, amongst which you will find:

 - Colorized prompts
 - Line header markers for various message types
 - Standardized 80 charcter line parsing and splitting
 - Standardized user input prompts
 - Streamlined file and directory commands
+- POSIX-compliant and BASH-based scripting commands and functions
    - Customized Debian-based system commands (i.e.: apt/aptitude package commands)
    - Streamlined package management functions that declutter your scripted setups for the most commonly used apt/aptitude commands
    - Dependency functions that simplify package requirements being fetched for all your scripting and project needs
-- Countdown and progress items to ad to your scripts
+   - Countdown and progress items to add to your scripts
    - Customizable password obfuscation prompts
    - Script checkpoint solutions to interate over only failed elements or modules
    - Streamlined archive detection and extraction routines
    - Clean ogging, redirection and silencing functions for pretty execution and informed debugging

 Frobulator is easy to use and understand and can be found being used in the following projects: